Katherine Aaslestad, Ph.D.

-“Revisiting Napoleon’s Continental System: Consequences of Economic Warfare,” in Revisiting Napoleon’s Continental System: Local Regional and European Experiences, edited by Katherine Aaslestad and Johan Joor (London: Palgrave Macmillan, 2014), 1-22.
+“Revisiting Napoleon’s Continental System: Consequences of Economic Warfare,” in Revisiting Napoleon’s Continental System: Local Regional and European Experiences, edited by Katherine Aaslestad and Johan Joor (London: Palgrave, 2014), 1-22.

-“Napoleonic Rule in German Central Europe: Militarisation, Compliance, and Resistance” in The Napoleonic Empire and the New European Political Culture, edited by Michael Broers and Peter Hicks, (London: Palgrave Macmillan, 2013), 160-172.
+“Napoleonic Rule in German Central Europe: Militarisation, Compliance, and Resistance” in The Napoleonic Empire and the New European Political Culture, edited by Michael Broers and Peter Hicks (London: Palgrave, 2013), 160-172.

 “Patriotism in Practice: War and Gender Roles in Republican Hamburg 1750–1815,” in Gender, War and Politics, edited by Jane Rendall, Karen Hagemann, and Gisela Mettle (London: Palgrave, 2010), 227-246.

-“War without Battles: Civilian Experiences of French Economic Warfare in the Hanseatic Cities,” in Soldiers, Citizens, and Civilians: Experiences and Perceptions of the French Wars 1790-1820, edited by Alan Forrest, Karen Hageman, and Jane Rendall (Palgrave, 2008), 118-136.
+“War without Battles: Civilian Experiences of French Economic Warfare in the Hanseatic Cities,” in Soldiers, Citizens, and Civilians: Experiences and Perceptions of the French Wars 1790-1820, edited by Alan Forrest, Karen Hagemann, and Jane Rendall (London: Palgrave, 2008), 118-136.

 “The Continental System and Imperial Exploitation,” in Napoleon and the Empire, edited by Philip Dwyer and Alan Forrest (London: Palgrave, 2007), 114-132.

-“1806 and its Aftermath: Revisiting the Period of the Napoleonic Wars in German Central European Historiography,” (co-authored with Karen Hagemann) Central European History, December 2006, 39/4, 547-579.
+“1806 and its Aftermath: Revisiting the Period of the Napoleonic Wars in German Central European Historiography,” co-authored with Karen Hagemann, Central European History 39/4 (December 2006), 547-579.

-“Remembering and Forgetting: The Local and the Nation in Hamburg’s Commemorations of the Wars of Liberation,” Central European History, vol. 38.
-No. 3, September 2005, 384-416.
+“Remembering and Forgetting: The Local and the Nation in Hamburg’s Commemorations of the Wars of Liberation,” Central European History 38/7 (September 2005), 384-416.